10-3-pursuit/project-startup-challenge-fullstack/README.md

 ### Part Three: The Application

-You will create and deploy an application that uses Vite, ReactJS, React Router 6.2.1 `npm install react-router-dom@6.2.1`, JSON Server, CSS, and JavaScript.
+You will create and deploy an application that uses Vite, ReactJS, React Router 6.2.1 `npm install react-router-dom@6.2.1`, Express, PostgreSQL, CSS, and JavaScript.
 The application must have full CRUD functionality for one part of the application (comments, shopping cart, favorites, etc, your choice).
 You may also incorporate a 3rd party api to give you data that is already created.

 > **Note**: Your contributions to this group project must be equitable.
 > Please also note that team members should work _across_ the stack.
 One team member should not be solely responsible for the CSS or non-coding deliverables, for example.